What Can a Gap Analysis Do for You?

 Why Do Businesses Perform a Gap Analysis?

-Some reasons that a company might kick off a gap analysis include the following:
+Below are some reasons that a company might perform a gap analysis:

 Benchmarking: Comparing results against external criteria.
 A computer company may want to see where they stand against industry performance criteria, or a candy company may want to compare their reputation with their competitors.